lucia-auth/lucia/docs/pages/upgrade-v3/oauth.md

 ### Error handling

-Error handling has improved with v3. `validateAuthorizationCode()` throws `OAuth2RequestError`, which includes proper error messages and descriptions.
+Error handling has improved with v3. `validateAuthorizationCode()` throws an `OAuth2RequestError`, which includes proper error messages and descriptions.

 ```ts
 try {